iamseth/oracledb_exporter/README.md

   --log.level value
        	Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal].
   --custom.metrics string
-        File that may contain various custom metrics in a TOML file.
+        File that may contain various custom metrics in a toml or yaml format.
   --default.metrics string
-        Default TOML file metrics.
+        Default metrics file in a toml or yaml format.
   --web.systemd-socket
         Use systemd socket activation listeners instead of port listeners (Linux only).
   --web.listen-address string